Jack-Ji/jok/README.md

 }
 ```

-Now you can run `zig run`, have fun!
-Please let me know if you have developed something
+Now you can compile and run your game using command `zig build run`, have fun!
+Please let me know if you have any issue or developed something
-great with this little framework.
+interesting with this little framework.

 Noticed yet?
 That's right, you don't need to write main function, `jok` got your back.
 The game is deemed as a separate package to `jok`'s runtime as a matter of fact.
 Your